poult-lab/daily-word/english_words_ learning.md

 [adj] While makers of A.I. have tended to focus on the technology’s potential for job creation, many workers will experience painful disruption as they try to train for and find new roles that pay well and are fulfilling.

 "causing sb to feel satisfied and useful"

-03.upfront /ˌʌpˈfrʌnt/

-[adj] He feels that employers have not been entirely upfront with their workers about the ways they are incorporating generative A.I.

-"not trying to hide what you think or do" synonym: honest, frank

-[adj] There will be an upfront fee of 4%. "paid in advance, before other payments are made"